Cygnosic

-Cygnosic (pronounced /saɪɡˈnəʊsɪk/), stylized CYGNOSIC, is a Greek electronic music project created by musician and programmer, Georgios Psaroudakis (Γεώργιος Ψαρουδάκης).
+Cygnosic (pronounced /saɪɡˈnəʊsɪk/), stylized CYGNOSIC (backward "C" at the end), is a Greek electronic music project created by musician and programmer, Georgios Psaroudakis (Γεώργιος Ψαρουδάκης).
 His music is associated with musical genres including Dark Electro/Industrial/EBM.
 The music is recognizable and consists of characteristic melodic sounds combined with death metal vocals.
 The studio project is a one-man operation based in Athens, Greece.

 History

 Formation and early years

 Cygnosic first appeared as a music act in late 2006 on MySpace.
 In 2007, the band was discovered by Brandon L. Clark, manager of the Industrial Music Label BLC Productions based in Little Rock, Arkansas.
 He offered Cygnosic an album deal.
 During 2008, Georg Psaroudakis recorded his first album with sound engineer Dimitris Douvras of Lunatech Sounds Studio.
 In early 2009, the debut album A Deity In Pain was released and distributed by Metropolis Records of in North America and by E-Noxe in Europe.
 After a year, BLC Productions terminated its operations and released its artists from their contracts.

 During 2010, Cygnosic started performing electronic concerts around Greece while writing his second album.
 While samples of the second album were sent to all major Dark Electro/Industrial labels, Cygnosic got rediscovered by Jamie Nova, manager of DWA (Digital World Audio, former Deathwatch Asia), an electronic music label based in Osaka, Japan.
 After an introductory EP release, the second album titled Fallen was released in 2011.